-One of the great uncertainties of any business endeavour (and especially when it comes to marketing) is whether an action is desirable.
+One of the great uncertainties of any business endeavour (and especially when it comes to marketing) is whether an action is feasible.
 Quantitatively determining the validity of any piece of advertising, content, or online campaign can be especially tricky.
-Thus, it’s been severely lucky that the Internet has led to a goldmine of online testing measures.
+Thus, we’ve been severely lucky that the Internet has led to a goldmine of online testing measures.
 This A/B testing case will show how we helped two Dutch architecture firms put their best foot forward and grow their online presence.

 At Promoguy, we employ meticulous measures to ensure that our clients are receiving optimal online marketing services.
 Comparing A/B variants is a large part of this, as it helps gain insight into targeting needs.
 However, our process is more complicated than simply tossing two contrasting pieces of marketing content and comparing numbers.

 As this online marketing case illustrates, the company saw growth under their goal metrics soon after we implemented new measures.
 This case follows a series of initiatives on social media platforms (LinkedIn, and Instagram) to test new types of content, perform lead generation campaigns, and boost audience engagement.